 - DUCO paints have a wide range of applications.
-They found their use in wooden furniture industrial metal structure, automobile body, fiber wood, metal sheets and various other heavy equipment.
+They found their use in wooden furniture industrial metal structures, automobile bodies, fibre wood, metal sheets and various other heavy equipment.

 - PU paints are ideal for industrial applications.
 They are highly recommendable for interior and exteriors.
 For coating exteriors, solvent-based PU is used and other than the wooden article it is also applied on metal, plastic and glass furniture.

 - In terms of durability, PU paint is much more durable than DUCO paint.
-PU paint becomes darker with the passage of time while DUCO paint becomes slightly yellowish when exposed to sunlight for a long duration.
+PU paint becomes darker over time while DUCO paint becomes slightly yellowish when exposed to sunlight for a long duration.

-- This PU paint provides more luxurious finish as compared to DUCO paint.
+- This PU paint provides a more luxurious finish as compared to DUCO paint.

 - PU paints are much durable and provide better finishing than DUCO paint that’s why PU paint is expensive than DUCO paint.

 - Applying DUCO paint needs a lot of labour and while PU paint (solvent-based) needs a lot of labour, time, and hard work.